Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/Project Summary.md

 #under construction...

 # Summary
-This is about how I solved a data cleaning problem when I was working with GIVEasia.
-The solution was a short piece of SQL script to replace the work I did with Excel.
-The data cleaning process reduced from a few hours to a few seconds.
-Instead of buliding another complex Excel functions for new metrics, I can just rewrite some SQL scripts to get the job done.
+This is about simplifying data cleaning process when I was working at GIVEasia.
+The original method was using a set of complex Excel functions to clean the data.
+I replaced the Excel solution with a new piece of SQL script I built from scratch.

 # About GIVEasia
 [GIVEasia](https://give.asia/) is a crowdfunding platform for people to raise money online.
 It offers services similar to [GoFundMe](https://www.gofundme.com/).
 Instead of charging transaction fees, it relies on optional "tips" from users to cover operational expenses.
-For example, user can donate $100 to a campaign and pay an optional $10 tip to GIVEasia.
+For example, the user can donate $100 to a campaign and pay an optional $10 tip to GIVEasia.

 # The Problem
-Since GIVEasia was founded, thousands of transactions have been recorded in the database.
+Since GIVEasia was founded, thousands of transactions have been recorded.
 When a user makes a donation on GIVEasia, a new row of the transaction record is created.
-Typically I have to manually go to the backend, hit a button and export the monthly transaction CSV file in the following format:
+Typically I have to manually go to the backend, hit a button to export the monthly transaction CSV file in the following format:

 Column| Field (String) | Example
 ------|-------|--------